Chair of Department/Professor

 PhD.
 University of Nebraska-Lincoln, 2012

-Teaching, research and interests are rhetoric and composition, place-conscious writing, place-based education, National Writing Project, computers and writing, writing centers, Writing Program administration.
+Teaching and research interests include rhetoric and composition, place-conscious writing, place-based education, National Writing Project, computers and writing, writing centers, Writing Program administration.

 Assistant Professor of English